InnerSourceCommons/local-community/README.md

 ## Existing communities

 * [Japan](./japan) - This is the first regional community that formed.
 Therefore much of the material in here was extracted from their work.
-  * communcation happens in Slack via [#jp-general](https://innersourcecommons.slack.com/archives/C03M546NR16)
+  * communication happens in Slack via [#jp-general](https://innersourcecommons.slack.com/archives/C03M546NR16)
   * with the tag "**Japan :jp:**" you can filter for their [issues](https://github.com/InnerSourceCommons/community-toolkit/labels/Japan%20%3Ajp%3A) and [discussions](https://github.com/InnerSourceCommons/community-toolkit/discussions?discussions_q=label%3A%22Japan+%3Ajp%3A%22)
   * their [Public Community Roadmap](https://github.com/orgs/InnerSourceCommons/projects/1) shows their plans for the coming quarters
 * [Brazil](./brazil) - You find them in [#innersource-brazil](https://innersourcecommons.slack.com/archives/C03JP108XGE).
 Their directory in here was just created.
 * [Thailand](./thailand) - Their directory in here was just created.
+* [France](./france) - This local community is alive since January 2023
+  * communication happens in Slack via [#fr-general](https://innersourcecommons.slack.com/archives/C04HJ3KPR19)

 ## How to create your community directory